aaronwolen/pandoc-letter/README.md

 * enclosures list
 * carbon-copy list

+You can also specify a different documentclass with

+* userdocumentclass

+though you will want to ensure your substitute documentclass handles things like `address` and `signature`

 All of which can be specified in a YAML metadata block.
 Additional [Pandoc/LaTex options][pandoc-latex-variables] can be configured directly in the metadata block.
 For example:

 ```yaml